tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 # Warning!

-There are some administrative overhead though, which you have to count with if you decide to apply this method.
-The extra time will pay back, as it results a clear and traceable reference of your work.
+There is some administrative overhead though you have to count with if you decide to apply this method.
+The extra time will pay back of course, as a clear and traceable reference of your work.

 # Hierarchical structure

 In _Evernote_ there are three basic hierarchical levels:

-- Notes - the basic building blocks
+- _Notes_ - the basic building blocks
-- Notebooks - contains arbitrary number of notes
+- _Notebooks_ - contains arbitrary number of notes
-- Stacks - contains arbitrary number of notebooks
+- _Stacks_ - contains arbitrary number of notebooks

-Above the basic hierarchical organization there is the tag system which provides a finer, fourth level of hierarchical arrangement.
+Above the basic hierarchical organization there is the tag system which provides a finer, fourth level hierarchical arrangement.
 You can tag notes arbitrary number of tags, and you can organize tags into its own hierarchy as well.

 In the __Evernote Task Management System__ (let's call it __System__), we are going to use the following hierarchical structure: